-I am eager to share my unique perspective with people seeking to connect Scripture, spirituality, and everyday life.
-See what people are saying about me by visiting my Testimonials page!
+I am eager to share my unique perspective with people seeking to connect Scripture, spirituality, and everyday life, and would be delighted to offer a talk or retreat for your parish or other group.

 UPCOMING EVENTS

-POSSIBLE TOPICS / EVENT HISTORY
+POSSIBLE TOPICS

 INTERVIEWS